Profile component requires configuration.

 Please note that students on a medical Leave of Absence due to counseling reasons must receive counseling or comparable treatment throughout the duration of the leave period.

 Students returning from a medical leave must complete a Return from Leave of Absence application and submit it to the Office of Student Affairs.
 Applications may be downloaded from the Quick Links section of Student Affairs webpage.
-Additionally, to return from a medical Leave of Absence, the student must have their physician or counselor complete a Certification of Readiness to Return form.
-Certifications may be downloaded from the Quick Links section of the Student Affairs webpage.
-Students on a medical Leave of Absence due to counseling reasons must also schedule an appointment with a counselor at NYU’s Counseling and Wellness Services.
+Additionally, students on a medical leave due to a physical condition must have a physician write a letter stating that they are ready to resume coursework.
+The letter must be sent directly to the Office of Student Affairs.
+Students on a medical leave due to counseling reasons must have their clinician complete a Certification of Readiness to Return form.
+Students must also schedule an appointment with a counselor at NYU’s Counseling and Wellness Services.
 Both actions must be done one month before the beginning of the semester of intended return (August for the Fall semester, December for the Spring semester).